HiassofT/highspeed-sio/README.txt

 with DAUX=$0020 is sent.
 This enables fast writes and is needed by the Happy drives, otherwise they might write corrupted data to the disk when writing in highspeed mode (thanks to ijor for this info!).

+After that a $53 (get status) command is sent in standard speed.
+This is needed to work around issues with the Percom AT88-S1 drive (and maybe others) which spins up on get status and would fail to boot due to the following get status checks.
+The SIO detection code bails out early, issues the other highspeed checks and issues the actual SIO command all while the drive is still busy spinning up and won't react to any of the commands - including the actual get status check issued by OS boot code.

+If the get status check fails the following highspeed checks are skipped.
+This speeds up highspeed detection if no drive is present.

 Then, the code tries to send a $53 command (get status) in 1050 Turbo and XF551 mode.
 If it's a 1050 Turbo, $80 is stored in the speed table,